-Stress is the reaction people have to excessive demands or pressures.
-You may find it difficult to cope with tasks, responsibilities or other types of job related pressures or you might get anxious trying to meet such demands.
-It isn’t just bad for your work, it could also be affecting your health.
+Stress is the reaction people have to excessive pressures or demands.
+For example, you may find it difficult to cope with tasks, responsibilities or other types of job related pressures.
+You might even get anxious trying to meet such demands.
+The reason that this is so important to talk about is that it isn’t just bad for your work, it could also be affecting your health.

 Work stress may be caused or amplified by a number of factors including:

-- Poor working environments such as excessive noise, the presence of dangerous materials, over-crowding, poor facilities, or extreme temperatures or humidity
+- Poor working environments.
+This includes excessive noise, the presence of dangerous materials, overcrowding, poor facilities, or extreme temperatures or humidity.

 - External pressures such as financial worries or family problems.